Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

-# Lightstreamer StockList Demo Client for Adobe Flex SDK #
+# Lightstreamer - Stock-List Demos - Flex Clients #

 This project contains simple Flex applications fed through a Lightstreamer connection based on [Lightstreamer StockList Demo Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java); the demos are written for Flex 4 SDK and one of the the two is ready for deployment as an Adobe AIR application.

-# Flex :: Stock-List Demo #
+# Basic Stock-List Demo - Flex Client #

 <table>
   <tr>